TheEliteOneShot/ps_bit_flipper/README.md

 6. Remove the .txt extension on the end of the file name.
 7. Now use the file and see if it works!

-# TODO:
+# Performance:

 Improve Performance

-1. Instead of processing every bit one at a time, find a way to create a bit mask and do one gigantic -bxor operation.
-This should greatly improve the performance of the bit flipping operation.
+1. Flipping each bit at a time is not very efficient.
+To enhance performance, use the ByteFlipper.